ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 ## Reasons I stopped working on this
 * Had difficulties coming up with solutions for some of the problems I had with the original game
-* Had difficulties speaking to Microsoft representative to ensure I wasn't violating their IP rights
+* Had difficulties reaching a Microsoft representative to ensure I wasn't violating their IP rights in making this
-* Realized I underestimated the investment needed to make a board game
+* Realized that I underestimated the investment needed to make a board game
-  * ~ 200 AUD/per card art
+  * ~ 200-250 USD/per card art
   * ~ years of time
-* Realized that there wasn't a large enough audience for this
-* Realized that I don't want to design a board game on one's own
+* Realized that I don't want to design a board game on one's own since that's a lot harder
  * Partner could help with playtesting
  * Partner could provide input on ideas
- * Partner could have different skills that could be utilized
+ * Partner could have helpful skills that could be utilized
   * Probability
   * Statistics
   * Graphic design
   * Game design
+* Wasn't able to obtain the original Age of Empires ECG assets
+* Wasn't certain that there was a large enough audience for this to justify working on it

-## Resources
+## Ideas I had
+### On what I wanted to keep from the AoE ECG
+* Need to manage 4 resources
   * Food
-* Gold
-* Stone
+  * Gold.
+Needed more in the mid to late game
+  * Stone.
+Needed more in the mid to late game
   * Wood

-## Resources needed at what stages of the game
-* Food/Wood at the start
-* Gold/Stone in the mid-game

-## Concepts to keep from the original
 * Units having attack bonuses
 * Units having a flat attack value
 * Units dying